 If the unbilled metered water volume is higher than 1% of the total water supplied, the supplier reads the meters for accounts that are supplied through unbilled metered water accounts at the same or greater frequency as the supplier reads the meters for the majority of customers.

 This subdivision shall only apply to urban retail water suppliers that submit, on or before January 1, 2023, supporting documentation to demonstrate they meet the real loss and data quality criteria of this subdivision.
-If a supplier that would otherwise meets the above criteria of this subdivision, except that it is unable to meet the criteria for subdivision (d)(1) paragraphssections (D), (E), or (F) of subdivision (d)(1) due to aspects outside of their control, such as not having access to calibrate water meters owned by other entities or not being able to move large meters, then they may petition to be exempted from criteria involving only those aspects outside of their control.
+If a supplier that would otherwise meets the above criteria of this subdivision, except that it is unable to meet the criteria for subdivision (d)(1) paragraphssections (D), (E), or (F) of subdivision (d)(1) due to aspects outside of its control, such as not having access to calibrate water meters owned by other entities or not being able to move large meters, then it may petition to be exempted from criteria involving only those aspects outside of their control.
 This petition may be granted at the discretion of the Board and may include provisions, such as a requirement to calibrate rather than test a meter or to request in writing that water meters be tested and/or calibrated by the entities that own them.

 For the purposes of this subdivision, average real loss shall be calculated using the following years of data: